dosco/graphjin/docs/website/docs/graphql.md

 ### Pagination

 This is a must have feature of any API.
 When you want your users to go through a list page by page or implement some fancy infinite scroll you're going to need pagination.
-There are two ways to paginate in Super Graph.
+There are two ways to paginate in GraphJin.

 #### Limit-Offset
 This is simple enough but also inefficient when working with a large number of total items.
 Limit, limits the number of items fetched and offset is the point you want to fetch from.
 The below query will fetch 10 results at a time starting with the 100th item.
 You will have to keep updating offset (110, 120, 130, etc ) to walk thought the results so make offset a variable.